robbeykaaso/rea3/docs/c++/pipe.md

 * **void removeAspect(pipe0::AspectType aType, const QString& aAspect = "")**
     - remove the aspect of the self
     - `aType` contains `AspectBefore`, `AspectAround` and `AspectAfter`
-    - `aAspect` is the aspect pipe name
+    - `aAspect` is the aspect pipe name. it will remove all this kind of aspects if it is ""
 </br>

 # Related pipes